top of page

 All cage floors, ramps, and levels should be solid or covered with fleece since standing on wire can cause injuries and bumblefoot.

-Fleece blankets or liners are the safest options for degu bedding since they may eat other types and get intestinal blockages.
+Anti-pill fleece blankets or liners are the safest options for degu bedding since they may eat other types and get intestinal blockages.
 We like to use fleece to line the cage and cover any exposed wire floors.

 ENRICHMENT REQUIREMENTS